kyverno/website/content/en/docs/Installation/_index.md

 7. `clientRateLimitQPS`: configure the maximum QPS to the control plane from Kyverno.
 Uses the client default if zero.
 Default is `20`.
 8. `disableMetrics`: specifies whether to enable exposing the metrics.
 Default is `false`.
 9. `enableTracing`: set to enable exposing traces.
 Default is `false`.
+10. `forceFailurePolicyIgnore`: set to force Failure Policy to `Ignore`.
+Default is `false`.
-10. `genWorkers`: the number of workers for processing generate policies concurrently.
+11. `genWorkers`: the number of workers for processing generate policies concurrently.
 Default is `10`.
-11. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
+12. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
 Accepts multiple values (comma separated).
-12. `imageSignatureRepository`: specifies alternate repository for image signatures.
+13. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.
 14. `kubeconfig`: specifies the Kubeconfig file to be used when overriding the API server to which Kyverno should communicate.
 15. `loggingFormat`: determines the output format of logs.
 Logs can be outputted in JSON or text format by setting the flag to `json` or `text` respectively.
 Default is `text`.
 16. `maxQueuedEvents`: defines the upper limit of events that are queued internally.
 Default is `1000`.